These Chocolate Dipped Gingerbread Cookies are the perfect treat for the holiday season! Chewy ginger cookies dipped in dark chocolate.

 I’m currently sitting here, basking in its lovely glow and eating two (or three) of these Chocolate Dipped Gingerbread Cookies.

 I chose to dip the cookies into dark chocolate, but you can use any kind of chocolate you like.
-I prefer to use high quality chocolate because you can really tell the difference in flavour — especially with something like these cookies — but if all you have is good old chocolate chips, those will work just fine too.
+I prefer to use high-quality chocolate because you can really tell the difference in flavor — especially with something like these cookies — but if all you have is good old chocolate chips, those will work just fine too.

 These Chocolate Dipped Gingerbread Cookies are perfect for your holiday cookie exchanges, as gifts for holiday party hosts, or sweet treats to snack on throughout the season.